joshhjacobson/coSIF/README.md

 The resulting *coSIF* data products for Februray, April, July, and October 2021 are archived here: TODO

-Supplementary datasets are available here: TODO
+A supplementary dataset of all fitted model parameters is available here: TODO

+TODO: Add graphical abstract here.

 ## Installation and setup

-Setup the `cosif` conda environment using the provide file `environment.yaml`:
+Setup the `cosif` conda environment using the provided file `environment.yaml`:
 ```
 conda env create -f environment.yaml
 ```